-- Always observe the electrical steady legs when extending or retracting them. - ▶ When extending or retracting the steady legs, ensure that no one is in the vehicle.
+- ▶ Always observe the electrical steady legs when extending or retracting them. - ▶ When extending or retracting the steady legs, ensure that no one is in the vehicle.
 Risk of injury due to unexpected rolling motion.

 - Never extend the steady legs so far that the tyres of the vehicle are not in contact with the ground.
-This could damage the body and chassis and the brakes will not work. - > The steady legs are designed only to support the vehicle, not to level it. - Steady legs need sufficient ground clearance to be able to fold out vertically.
+This could damage the body and chassis and the brakes will not work. - Steady legs need sufficient ground clearance to be able to fold out vertically. - ▷ If the vehicle is equipped with pneumatic springs, follow the indications for extending and retracting.
+Otherwise, the motor of the steady legs can become overloaded.

-- ▷ The electrical steady legs can only be operated with the ignition switched off. - ▶ If the remote control is not operated for two minutes after the controller has been activated, the controller automatically switches off. - When a key on the remote control is pressed, the indicator lamp flashes. - ▷ If the steady legs are extended and the ignition is switched on, a pulsating warning tone is heard.
+- ▷ The electrical steady legs can only be operated with the ignition switched off. - ▷ If the remote control is not operated for two minutes after the controller has been activated, the controller automatically switches off. - ▶ When a key on the remote control is pressed, the indicator lamp flashes. - ▷ If the steady legs are extended and the ignition is switched on, a pulsating warning tone is heard.
 The warning tone stops after the ignition has been switched off.

-Fig. 30 Remote control for electrical steady legs
+Fig. 34 Remote control for electrical steady legs